 As you follow recipes, you might come across some cooking terms that are unfamiliar to you.
 We've added descriptions of some of the most common cooking terms below:

-With a basic understanding of the three type of cooking methods, you can choose the best technique to use for each dish you prepare.
-As you create your own signature recipes, you'll know how to use dry cooking to achieve a crispy, brown exterior on meats, or how to use moist cooking to keep your meats fork tender.
-When needed, you'll know when to use a combination of dry and moist heat to transform tough cuts of meat into succulent, juicy morsels.
+With a basic understanding of the three types of cooking methods, you can choose the best technique for each dish you prepare.
+As you create signature recipes, use dry cooking to achieve a crispy, brown exterior on meats or utilize moist cooking to keep your meat tender.
+When needed, combine dry and moist heat to transform tough cuts of meat into mouthwatering morsels.